bashbaugh/open-magic-chess-old/README.md

 [Install the image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 And then setup and connect headless SSH so that you can access your pi without connecting it to a monitor or keyboard.
-[Here is a tutorial](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html).
+[Here is a tutorial](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html). **If using windows, make sure you click the view tab at the top in file explorer and select "file name extensions."**

 Finally, you will need expand your filesystem so that you can take advantage of the full capacity of your SD card.
 SSH into your pi then type `sudo raspi-config` and then navigate to “Advanced Options” > “Expand Filesystem”.
 Then press "Finish" and say yes when it asks you to "reboot now".